LarsGab/TSEBRA-experiments/README.md

 * perform the [1.
 Experiment](#1-exp),
 * install [EVidenceModeler](https://github.com/EVidenceModeler/EVidenceModeler).

-If you haven not done it for the 1.
+If you haven't done it for the 1.
 Experiment:
 * prepare genome and annotation as described in [EukSpecies-BRAKER2](https://github.com/gatech-genemark/EukSpecies-BRAKER2)

 Choose a species and replace "Enter species" with a species name from ```model_species.tab```, e.g. "Drosophila_melanogaster".